 Create a foundation to build on.

-Principle: a fundamental truth or proposition that serves as the foundation for a system of belief or behavior or for a chain of reasoning.
+Principle: a fundamental truth or proposition that serves as the foundation for a system of belief, behavior, or a chain of reasoning.

 Sometimes we need a reminder to continue to prepare.
 It is easy to become complacent and fall back to our old ways.
 Even preparedness gals like me need a few reminders while on the path!
-Maybe you are new to this preparedness thing and you don’t know where to start.
-Perhaps you’ve been around a while and need a refresher.
+Maybe you are new to this whole prepping thing, and you don’t know where to start.
+Perhaps you’ve been around awhile and need a refresher.

 Either way, let me introduce you to the 10 principles of preparedness.
 These will keep you safe in an emergency, fed during economic trials, and financially prepared to handle any situation.
 The best part of all you can start small, make your foundation, and build upon it.